Responding to Climate Change

 In addition, 19 buildings that have Daikin products such as VRV multi-split type air conditioners and systems installed earned LEED® Platinum certification, showing that we are contributing to the worldwide certification of green buildings.

-Between fiscal 2014 and 2016, along with Hitachi, Ltd. and Mizuho Bank, Ltd., we participated in the Smart Communities Project in Greater Manchester, UK, implemented by Japan's New Energy Development Organization (NEDO).
-Under this project, heating systems in 550 homes were converted from combustion-type boilers and electric heaters to heat-pump models to reduce energy consumption.
-We also conducted a demonstration project for a potential business model using automated demand response technology*1, in which the electricity usage at multiple residences is aggregated, operation is automatically adjusted based on the demand situation, and excess electricity is generated.
+Between fiscal 2014 and 2016, along with Hitachi, Ltd. and Mizuho Bank, Ltd., we participated in the Smart Communities Project in Greater Manchester, UK, implemented by Japan's New Energy and Industrial Technology Development Organization (NEDO).
+Under this project, the heating systems were converted to the heat-pump space and water heater, Daikin Altherma, models to improve energy efficiency in 550 homes.
+We also conducted a demonstration project for a potential business model using automated demand response technology*1, in which the air conditioner operation is controlled at multiple residences, and excess electricity is generated.

-In fiscal 2019, we participated as a member of a consortium formed by Manchester City in the decarbonization verification project for home heating administered by the U.K. Department for Business, Energy and Industrial Strategy.
-This project, which was adopted for funding, will involve connecting a Daikin Altherma heat-pump heater and hot water heater installed as part of a NEDO verification project to the latest cloud system to conduct coordinated controls by consortium members beginning in September 2020.
+In fiscal 2019, we continued to participate as a member of a consortium formed by Manchester City in the decarbonization verification project for home heating administered by the U.K. Department for Business, Energy and Industrial Strategy.
+This project, which was adopted for funding, will involve connecting a Daikin Altherma installed as part of a NEDO verification project to the latest cloud system to conduct coordinated controls by consortium members beginning in September 2020.
+We plan to provide over 250 units of Daikin Altherma as part of this project.

-We are also participating in a verification project of automated demand response technology in Lisbon, Portugal that makes use of the control technology for multi-split type air conditioners for commercial buildings and the technology for cold energy/heat storage, as well as remote communication functions.
-The air conditioning automated demand response technology that we were working on since November 2016 together with the New Energy and Industrial Technology Development Organization (NEDO) was completed in July 2018 and trial operation has begun.
-VRV multi-split air conditioners equipped with these technologies and capable of controlling the upper limit of power consumption were installed in several buildings including the city hall.
-They achieve optimal control of the balance between renewable energy and the amount of electricity purchased by using data such as energy usage, weather, and communication with an aggregator.
+Since fiscal 2016, we have also been participating in a verification project of automated demand response technology in Lisbon, Portugal.
+We worked together with the New Energy and Industrial Technology Development Organization (NEDO) on developing the air conditioning automated demand response technology, and began trial operation in July 2018.
+VRV multi-split air conditioners installed in several buildings including the city hall are optimally controlled with a balance between renewable energy and the amount of electricity purchased by using data such as energy usage, weather analysis, and communication with an aggregator.

-In March 2019 in Brussels, Belgium, we held a workshop at which was discussed the European market environment, limiting conditions, and the potential for dissemination of virtual power plants (VPP*2), which include demand response.
+In addition to the above, in fiscal 2018, we held a workshop in Brussels, Belgium at which we discussed the European market environment, limiting conditions, and the potential for dissemination of virtual power plants (VPP*2), etc., which include demand response.
 Taking part were the Electric Power Research Institute (EPRI) from the U.S., Belgian research institute EnergyVille, and related participating groups.

 Daikin is making use of the energy-efficiency technologies, built up through products and services, for energy-creation technologies in order to spread the use of renewable energy.